Netting subsidy program extended until 30 June 2016

 The national monitoring program for the grey-headed flying-fox commenced on 14 February 2013.
 This is the biggest census of grey-headed flying-foxes ever undertaken across the species' entire national range.
 The aim of the census is to deliver a reliable benchmark on the current size of the grey-headed flying-fox population in 2013, and to monitor population trends in the future.
 All known grey-headed flying-fox camps will be visited and counted four times per year for the next four years using a standardised methodology developed by the CSIRO.
 The information collected will provide a better understanding of flying-fox populations that will be used to better manage community interactions with flying-foxes and improve conservation outcomes for this species.

 The program is a collaborative project between the Australian, NSW, Queensland, Victorian, ACT and South Australian Governments and the CSIRO.
-Further information about the census, including the methodology and the current national camp database is available on the Australian Government website.
+Further information about the census, including the methodology is available on the Australian Government website.

 OEH has worked with local councils and the community to obtain updated information on the location of flying-fox camps in NSW and to implement the program.
 If you are aware of a flying-fox camp in your area that is not currently listed on the camp database, please email the details to email@example.com.

 When food is scarce, flying-foxes will target any readily available food sources, including backyard and commercial orchards of stonefruit, pome fruit (such as apples and pears), lychees, paw paw and coffee.

 OEH advocates the use of full-exclusion netting as the only reliable means of avoiding crop damage by flying foxes.
 Full-exclusion netting consists of a rigid structure of poles and tensioned cables over which netting can be tautly and permanently held.